liquidvotingio/api/README.md

 It consists of a Elixir/Phoenix GraphQL API implementing the most basic [liquid democracy](https://en.wikipedia.org/wiki/Liquid_democracy) concepts: participants, proposals, votes and delegations.

-There's [a dockerized version](https://hub.docker.com/r/oliverbarnes/liquid-voting-service) and a rudimentary local Kubernetes deployment for it.
+There's [a dockerized version](https://hub.docker.com/r/oliverbarnes/liquid-voting-service) and manifests to get a rudimentary Kubernetes deployment going for it (a playground).
+I've been playing with the latter locally and on GKE, and you'll see instructions on how to get it up and running below.

 Please note this is nowhere near ready for production use, it doesn't even have authentication.
 It's just getting beyond a proof of concept.